 Sapele is Perfect for Natural-Looking, Luxurious Projects

 Sapele’s price, stunning appearance, and amazing durability make it perfect for crafting heirloom-quality items, bespoke furniture and cabinetry, and other finer wooden products.
 We recommend it to any advanced woodworker, home renovator, or similar consumers.
+People looking to renovate their patios or decks might also find sapele useful in making work platforms.

 However, it’s a little too expensive for basic projects, and it can be difficult for beginners to use.
 So, keep that in mind, too.